 5. Jesus rode a donkey.
 When the Son of God was about to be presented to the city of Jerusalem as the promised Messiah, He didn't raise money to buy a gold chariot drawn by Caesar's best horses.
 He rode on the back of a rented donkey, the transportation of a poor man.
 He didn't require a first-class seat or a luxury vehicle.

 Jesus humbled himself.
 He lowered the bar and invited all of us—especially those who call themselves ministers of the gospel—to model servanthood.

 J. Lee Grady is the former editor of Charisma.
-You can follow him on Twitter at leegrady.
+You can follow him on Twitter @leegrady.
 You can learn more about his ministry, The Mordecai Project, at themordecaiproject.org.
-His new book, The Truth Sets Women Free, was released this month from Charisma House.
+His work to protect women from abuse was featured in the March issue of Charisma.

 Please consider donating to The Mordecai Project, India and help put a stop to the horrific atrocities many women face daily.
 To donate, visit christianlifemissions.org.